 According to Wilson, the team will likely do some further testing of the miniCam.
 Tests may include comparisons with net catches, and deployments under different environmental conditions including different seasons (e.g., spawning versus non-spawning fish), time of day, and depths.
 If things match up, there are lots of possibilities for this low-cost and seemingly effective tool.

 "We’ll probably look next at developing a small type of stereo camera so we can actually collect both species and fish length information to help us in our assessment survey work," said Wilson.
-"We may also do some testing with different colors of light to which fishes are less sensitive.
-Red light may be worth exploring, because some fishes are not very sensitive to red light.
+"We may also do some testing with different colors of light to which fish are less sensitive.
+Red light may be worth exploring, because some fish are not very sensitive to red light.
 However, it is absorbed relatively quickly in the water column, and the challenge will be to ensure that it is still bright enough to get quality photographs.”